This Privacy Notice will illustrate how your personal data and, if applicable, special categories of personal data will be used by Larkfield.

 The conditions of processing are basically the legal reasons for processing your personal data.
 We have to make it very clear why we process your data.
-In processing your personal data or special category personal data, Link will rely on one or more of the following conditions of processing, depending on what we are using your personal data for:
+In processing your personal data or special category personal data, we will rely on one or more of the following conditions of processing, depending on what we are using your personal data for:

 You have given your consent to the processing of your personal data.